-Gibson is a Canadian-based oil infrastructure company with operations focused around its core terminal assets located at Hardisty and Edmonton, Alberta, as well as the Moose Jaw Facility and an infrastructure position in the U.S. The Company's Continuing Operations employ approximately 500 people and are engaged in the storage, optimization, processing, gathering and marketing of crude oil and refined products.
+Gibson is a Canadian-based liquids infrastructure company with operations focused around its core terminal assets located at Hardisty and Edmonton, Alberta, as well as the Moose Jaw Facility and an infrastructure position in the U.S. The Company's Operations employ approximately 460 individuals and are engaged in the storage, optimization, processing, and gathering of liquids and refined products.